yemisprojects/DevOps-Portfolio-Projects/CI-CD-infrastructure-deployment/README.md

 - Cost Estimation stage: An estimate of the cost of the resource to be deployed is done using Infracost, one of my favorite IaC tools.
 It can also be used to deduce a cost estimate of the change to be made to the environment.
 A report is emailed to subscribers and backed up to S3.
 - Planning stage: Here a terraform plan of the infrastructure change is generated and stored as an artifact to be used at a later stage.
 - Manual approval stage: For critical infrastructure a manual approval stage should be included for a careful review before making changes to your environment.
 The reviewer will receive an email notification for the approval
 - Deployment stage: The reviewed plan is deployed to the target account after approval.
-The sample infrastructure deployed in this post is the classic 3-tier architecture below.
+The sample infrastructure deployed is the classic 3-tier architecture below.

 ## 3-tier webapp architecture deployed via pipeline
 ![3-tier webapp architecture](https://github.com/yemisprojects/DevOps-Portfolio-Projects/blob/main/CI-CD-infrastructure-deployment/Images/3tier-webapp-architecture.png)